valentine-alia/valentine-alia.github.io/_pages/teaching.md

 ### Present and Future Courses

+- Spring 2026 - MATH 1300 (Mathematical Explorations)

+### Past Courses

+As a TA at Cornell:

 - Fall 2025 - MATH 2930 (Differential Equations for Engineers)

-### Past Courses

 As an undergraduate TA at MSU: